vippsas/feedapi-spec/SPEC.md

 #### Starting new partitions, and the token mechanism

 A new partition can appear in the list at any time.
-The token mechanism is used to make sure clients pick these up and refreshes the list of partitions when needed.
+The token mechanism is used to make sure clients pick these up and refresh the list of partitions when needed.

 The consumer reads the `token` from the discovery response